 Boasting a weight capacity of 320 pounds (plus luggage), the TravelScoot is made from rust-resistant aircraft grade aluminum with minimal bells and whistles, which gives it a great deal of strength in an extremely lightweight package.

-With an FAA-approved battery that weights only 4 lbs, and the ability to fold the scooter down small enough that it will fit just about anywhere, the TravelScoot makes for an excellent travel scooter suitable for air planes, trains, and automobiles.
+With an FAA-approved battery that weights only 4 pounds, and the ability to fold the scooter down small enough that it will fit just about anywhere, the TravelScoot makes for an excellent travel scooter suitable for air planes, trains, and automobiles.
 To fold the TravelScoot, you simply remove the seat and then fold the handles down so they’re flat inline with the triangle base.
 In our tests it took about 23 seconds to fold the scooter.

 What I really like about this model is it comes with an adjustable height seat, handles, and backrest.
 This means that no matter what your height — whether you’re 5′, 6’5″, or anywhere in between — you can adjust everything to get a good fit.